 Some Medical Conditions Aren’t Eligible for Waivers

-The military has some very firm standards for which types of medical waivers they will approve and will not approve.
-And the decision is completely out of your hands.
-And in many cases, you cannot appeal the decision.
-It is simple and final.
+The military has some very firm standards for which types of medical waivers they will and will not approve.
+The decision is completely out of your hands, and in many cases, you cannot appeal the decision.

 Applying for a Medical Waiver to Join the Military

-You will need to pay for the medical examinations our of your pocket.
+You will need to pay for the medical examinations out of your pocket.
 The military will not cover this expense.

-- Submit 2807-2.
+- Submitted 2807-2.
 It was declined by MEPS with multiple PDQs.

-- Research PULHEES codes in DODI.
-Realize each condition was waiverable.
+- Researched PULHES codes in DODI.
+Realized each condition was waiverable.

 - Set up medical appointments with specialists.

-- Get exams and letters from doctors on their letterhead.
+- Got exams and letters from doctors on their letterhead.

-- Resubmit 2807-2 with appropriate letters from doctors.
+- Resubmitted 2807-2 with appropriate letters from doctors.

-- 2807-2 was again declined by MEPS; my recruiter then sent in the 2807-2 and my doctors letters to the Surgeon General’s Office and requested a medical waiver to take the MEPS physical.
+- MEPS again declined 2807-2.
+My recruiter then sent in the 2807-2 and my doctors’ letters to the Surgeon General’s Office and requested a medical waiver to take the MEPS physical.